lydstyl/200701-electron-images-lightify/README.md

 ## For Linux and Mac

-You will neead to install node if you don't have it.
+You will need to install node if you don't have it.

 1. clone this repo
 2. npm i